WhitneyL808/quote-carousel01/README.md

-# Destiny 2 Subclass build
+# Destiny 2 Subclass Guide/Walkthrough
 ## Why?
 - To inform people the best subclass build for each class in Destiny 2 and staying upto date with links to videos talking about why it's the best.